MarcoFurlan99/VCS_project/README.md

 # README.md

 Hi Jacopo, hi Pietro!
-Just open the file main.ipynb, you don't need to see all the other files, I just added them in case you're curious :)
+Just open the file main.ipynb :)
+I wanted to add full code, videos, images etc. but I ran out of space on github.
+I'll send them in other ways